 Capital Caring Health has worked hard to provide the best palliative, hospice, and other types of healthcare to our veteran patients since we were founded in 1977.
-It makes us feel good to care for veterans who once gave so willingly of themselves in the service of the United States.
+It makes us feel good to care for veterans who once gave so willingly in the service of the United States.

 That’s why, when it comes to Veterans Health and Support Services in Virginia, we don’t cut any corners.
 We go to great efforts to ensure that the end-of-life proceedings for patients with advanced illnesses are compassionate and comforting both for patients and their families and caregivers.

 One way we do that is by making our hospice care customizable to our patients’ circumstances.
 Patients can receive hospice in one of our many locations throughout Virginia or in the comfort of their own homes.

 So you know what to expect, here are three major components of Capital Caring Health’s Veterans Health and Support Services in Virginia.